The 9 best gradual tans that combine easy application with natural-looking, buildable warmth

 What is gradual tan?

-The clue is in the name when it comes to gradual tan, these are self-tanning products that develop slowly over time or with reoccurring application.
-This often means they boast a more subtle bronzed glow finish, that can be applied to suit the level of tan you desire – making them a less daunting experience than self tan mousses or instant tans.
+The clue is in the name when it comes to gradual tan; these are self-tanning products that develop slowly over time or with reoccurring application.
+This often means they have a subtler, bronzed glow finish that can be applied to suit the level of tan you desire – but this makes them a less daunting option than self tan mousses or instant tans.

-Bolder adds the long-lasting benefits of using a gradual tan: "They can offer an immediate golden glow to create a tan after eight hours, with long-lasting effects for up to seven days."
+Bolder also calls out the long-lasting benefits of using a gradual tan: "They can offer an immediate golden glow to create a tan after eight hours, with long-lasting effects for up to seven days."

 What is the best gradual tan?

-The best gradual tan should not be easy to apply, but also delivers a subtle sun-kissed glow that can be tailored to achieve your desired depth of tan.
-Not to mention, many gradual tans arrive in a moisturiser formula which simultaneously work to hydrate the skin, too.
+The best gradual tan should not only be easy to apply, but also deliver a subtle, sun-kissed glow that can be dialled to achieve your desired depth of tan.
+Many gradual tans arrive in a moisturiser formula which simultaneously work to hydrate the skin, too.

-There are lots of stellar gradual tans available on the market, many of which are featured within this tried and tested guide, however notable options include the Dove DermaSpa Gradual Tan for those looking for an affordable product that requires easy application, alternatively Gatineau's Golden Glow Gradual Tan Cream is a great luxury option.
-That said, we must give honourable mentions to Palmer's Cocoa Butter Formula Natural Bronze Gradual Tanning Lotion and Tan Truth's Daily Gradual Tan.
+There are lots of stellar options on the market, many of which are featured in our tried and tested guide.
+However, notable buys include Dove's DermaSpa Gradual Tan, for those looking for an affordable product that requires easy application; alternatively, Gatineau's Golden Glow Gradual Tan Cream is a great luxury option.
+We must also give honourable mentions to Palmer's Cocoa Butter Formula Natural Bronze Gradual Tanning Lotion and Tan Truth's Daily Gradual Tan.

 How do you apply gradual tan?

-She shares some of her tried-and-tested tips to get the best application from your gradual tan.
+Below, she's shared some of her expert tried-and-tested tips to get the best application and results from your gradual tan of choice.

 - Scrub up: "Use a gritty oil-free exfoliant in the shower before tanning and every 3-4 days post tanning to buff away any dead skin."

-- Moisturise dry patches: Use an oil-free moisturizer before tanning, focusing on any dry areas such as elbows, knees, hands, and ankles."
+- Moisturise: Use an oil-free moisturizer before tanning, focusing on any dry areas such as elbows, knees, hands, and ankles."

-- Use a fresh mitt: "I always recommended any tanning products to be applied using a fresh clean tanning mitt.
+- Always use a fresh mitt: "I always recommended any tanning products to be applied using a fresh clean tanning mitt.
 This enables a seamless finish without the need to wash your hands."

-- Avoid streaks with long strokes: "Use long sweeping motions to apply the tan starting on the legs, and working up the body for a flawless finish."
+- Apply with long strokes: "Use long, sweeping motions to apply the tan starting on the legs, working up the body for a flawless finish."

 Our expert panel